ibm-cloud-docs/FileStorage/dr-accessible-primary.md

 # Disaster Recovery - Fail over with an accessible primary volume
 {: #dr-accessible}

-If a catastrophic failure or disaster occurs on the primary site and the primary storage is still accessible, customers can take the following steps to quickly access their data on the secondary site.
+If a catastrophic event occurs on the primary site and the primary storage is still accessible, customers can take the following steps to quickly access their data on the secondary site.

 Before you start the failover, make sure that all host-authorization is in place.
-{: important}
+{: requirement}

 Authorized hosts and volumes must be in the same data center.
 For example, you can't have a replica volume in London and the host in Amsterdam.
 Both must be in London or both must be in Amsterdam.
-{: note}
+{: important}

 ## Authorizing the host in the UI
 {: #authreplicahostUI}